EFTEC/UsagiMQ/README.md

 ![logo](visio/logo.png "logo")

 # UsagiMQ
-A simplest Message Queue by using Redis and PHP in a single box (one class)
+A minimalist (less than 500 lines of code) Message Queue by using Redis and PHP in a single box (one class)